w3c/mathml-docs/gap-analysis/index.md

 There are several ambiguities in the paragraph above.
 Three of them are:

-* (0,5) -- Point, could be an open interval, gcd, cycle, or an ordered tuple, vector etc.
+* $(0,5)$ -- Point, could be an open interval, gcd, cycle, or an ordered tuple, vector etc.
-*    -- Line segment, could be mean (average), complex conjugate, or just simply “overbar”
+* $\overline{A'B'}$   -- Line segment, could be mean (average), complex conjugate, or just simply “overbar”
-*  B′x -- scripted variable
+* $B′_x$ -- scripted variable

     * subscript: x-coordinate, subscripted-variable, index in a matrix, argument x of the function B′
-* superscript: Prime, could be arcminutes, feet, derivative These will be used to illustrate different ways of potentially resolving the ambiguity in that notation.
+    * superscript: Prime, could be arcminutes, feet, derivative

+These will be used to illustrate different ways of potentially resolving the ambiguity in that notation.